-- 5.3.1 Except as permitted under the Education Act and the regulations thereunder, all meetings of the Board and Committees of the Board shall be open to the public. - 5.3.2 No person will engage in conduct that is negative, critical, or derogatory towards any other person, or engage in any behaviour that is disruptive to the meeting.
+- 5.3.1 Except as permitted under section 207 of the Education Act, and the regulations thereunder, all meetings of the Board and Committees of the Board shall be open to the public. - 5.3.2 No member of the public or staff will engage in conduct that is negative, critical, or derogatory towards any other person, or engage in any behaviour that is disruptive to the meeting.
 Any such conduct may result in exclusion from a meeting.